gordonlim02/Person-List/README.md

 - As a user, I want to be able to add the name and information of a person to the database
-- As a user, I want to be able to view the name and information of an added person on the database
+- As a user, I want to be able to view the name and information of all added persons on the database
 - As a user, I want to be able to modify the name and information of a person on the database
-- As a user, I want to be able to delete the name and information of a person on the database
+- As a user, I want to be able to delete a person on the database